 I’d patched rust before, but never had I attempted such a difficult panel.
 The bottom of the C-pillar actually runs in four directions with a complex downward curve blending into a deep body crease that runs to the edge of the fender.

 With no bodyworking tools, a cheap (borrowed) MIG welder and rushing the job I got a panel welded in but it wasn’t to my standards.
-Have a look at the pics below to see how I cut the rot out, rust treated it, made a template, and bent up a piece of sheet steel.

 I ended up cutting this piece back out and got a mate to repair it properly at his professional shop.
 While I do count this as a failure of my skills, it also taught me so much about how NOT to go about fixing issues just as it taught me about the correct way to approach fixing a problem.